-Our latest addition to the SuperCat range is this revolutionary mousetrap with its inovative smart catch system trigger mechanism combined with the increased power hammer-blow killing strike.
-This new design is accurate and only activates when it will kill the mice instantly and humanely without them getting caught and suffering pain and distress.
+Our latest addition to the SuperCat range is this revolutionary mousetrap with its innovative smart catch system trigger mechanism combined with the increased power hammer-blow killing strike.
+This new design kills mice instantly, minimizing their suffering and preventing prolonged harm.
 The integrated bait is made of a peanut butter formula which mice find irresistible.
-There are no poisons in the bait.
+There are toxic chemicals in the bait.
 The trap is extremely handy and can be used immediately.

 Gloves should always be worn when working with traps.
 It's not about the human smell on the traps.
 Rats and mice that live in and around buildings are not afraid of human smells.
 Wearing protective gloves is important for hygienic reasons.
 Mice and rats, whether dead or alive, can transmit dangerous pathogens through contact with fur or body fluids.
 Gloves protect against infection.